 - What is 2 + 2?

 As you read these questions, an answer immediately popped in your head.
 It is your mind in ‘automatic mode’.
-You didn’t try to solve them, it just happens.
+You didn’t try to answer the questions, it just happened.
 It’s fast thinking.
-Similarly, your mind is in ‘automatic mode’ when you:
+Similarly, your mind is in ‘automatic mode’ when:

-- detect that one object is closer to you than another
+- you notice that one object is closer to you than another

-- read words on a large bill board
+- you read words on a large bill board

 Now take a look at this: